SuperOfficeDocs/superoffice-docs/docs/api/contact/overview.md

 ---
-title: contact
+title: Working with companies
-description: Contact
+description: The company card uses the contact table and its related tables.
+There are multiple person records for any contact.
-author: {github-id}
+author: Bergfrid Skaara Dias
+so.date: 11.02.2021
-so.topic: generic
+so.topic: concept
-keywords:
+keywords: company, person, contact
 ---

 # Contact

+![Company card -screenshot][img2]

-The company card uses the `Contact` table and its related tables:
+The company card uses the `contact` table and its related tables:

-![Company tables][img1]
+![Company tables diagram][img1]

 > [!NOTE]
-> There are multiple Person records for any contact.
+> There are multiple person records for any contact.
 A classic many-to-one relationship.

-* A Person can only belong to one Contact.
+* A person can only belong to one contact.
-* A Contact can have zero or more Persons.
+* A contact can have zero or more persons.

 It is this relationship that drives the first to fields in the appointment, sale, and document dialogs.
 Every time you select a new company, the person list below it has to be re-populated.